sacridini/Awesome-Geospatial/README.md

 * [Geokit](https://github.com/developmentseed/geokit) - Geokit is a command-line interface (CLI) tool written in javascript, that contains all the basic functionalities for measurements, conversions and operations of geojson files.
 * [arc.js](https://github.com/springmeyer/arc.js) - Calculate great circles routes as lines in GeoJSON or WKT format.
 * [tilegarden](https://github.com/azavea/tilegarden) - Serverless raster and vector map tile generation using Mapnik and AWS Lambda.
+* [OSM Building](https://osmbuildings.org/) - A JavaScript library for visualizing OpenStreetMap building geometry on 2D and 3D maps.

 ## R